Reduce Your Risk

 Physical activity is an essential part of a healthy lifestyle, however, statistics show that more than half of all Australian adults are not active enough.

 Physical activity is any activity that gets your body moving, makes you breathe more quickly and makes your heart beat faster.
-You can be physically active in many different ways, at any time of day
+You can be physically active in many different ways, at any time of the day.

 Increasing the amount of time you spend moving – and decreasing the amount of time you sit still – could help you to enjoy a number of health benefits, including more energy and better sleep.
 Physical activity can help you reduce your risk of type 2 diabetes.

 How much activity, and how often?